Bypolls to RS seats in Kerala, West Bengal on Nov 29 | Politics

 - India

-The bypolls were necessitated following the resignations of Kerala Congress (M)leader Jose K Mani and Arpita Ghosh of the Trinamool Congress from the upper house earlier this year.
+The bypolls were necessitated following the resignation of Kerala Congress (M) leader Jose K Mani and Arpita Ghosh of the Trinamool Congress from the upper house earlier this year.

 The notification would be issued on November 9 and the poll will be held on November 29, the EC said in a statement.

-The counting of votes, as per established practice, will be held one hour after the voting concludes on November 29.
+The counting of votes, as per established practice, will be held one hour after the voting concludes at 4 pm on November 29.

 Mani had resigned in January this year.
 His term as a Rajya Sabha member was to otherwise end in July, 2024.